Belgium–United States relations

 The United States and Belgium maintain a friendly bilateral relationship.
 Continuing to celebrate cooperative U.S. and Belgian relations, 2007 marked the 175th anniversary of the nations' relationship.

-According to the 2012 U.S. Global Leadership Report, 26% of Belgians approve of U.S. leadership, with 16% disapproving and 58% uncertain.
+According to the 2021 U.S. Global Leadership Report, 61% of Belgians approve of U.S. leadership, with 26% disapproving and 13% uncertain.

 History

 Before World War I

 Prior to 1830, Belgium was part of the Dutch Republic, which colonized much of the northeastern coast of North America during the 17th Century (see New Netherland, New Netherland settlements).
 As part of this (ultimately failed) colonial project, many Belgians settled in what would become the United States during the 1600s.

 During the American Revolutionary War many of the aforementioned Belgian settlers in North America fought in the Continental Army.

 In 1830, Belgium declared its independence from the United Kingdom of the Netherlands.
 During the ensuing Belgian Revolution, France helped Belgium gain its independence.
 The United States recognized Belgium as an independent country on January 6, 1832.
 An American legation headed by Hugh S. Legaré arrived in Brussels that same year.
 The U.S., Britain and other major countries demanded Belgium pay cash indemnities from Belgium for property damages incurred during its Revolution of 1830.
 American merchants lost $151,000.
-Belgium stalled for years and finally paid in the 1842 after increasing threats from Washington about penalizing trade.
+Belgium stalled for years and finally paid in 1842 after increasing threats from Washington about penalizing trade.